astrowp/docs/seo.md

 ## Permanent 301 Redirects

-Static-generated sites with Astro use meta-refresh for redirects.
-You and I both know that this isn't great for SEO.
+Static-generated sites created with Astro use meta-refresh for redirects.
+You and I both know that is **no bueno** when it comes to SEO.

-There are several ways to set up proper permanent redirects, and the exact method depends on where you deploy/host AstroWP.
+There are several ways to set up SEO-friendly redirects, and the exact method depends on where you deploy/host AstroWP.

 ### Vercel Redirects

-The vercel.json configuration file lets you configure and override Vercel's default behavior from within your project, including the redirect settings.
+The vercel.json configuration file lets you configure and override Vercel's default behavior, including the redirect settings.

 Create a new file on the root folder for the repo called ```vercel.json```